jamilbadama/UIUXAnalyticsdemo/README.md

 UI/UX Authoring tool is web based UX engine that collects the user app usage behavior data by integrating the SDK in android applications.
 This is Django package, you must install Django befor using this package.

 ### 2.1.
-Getting Start
+Installation
+Download from the repo, pip is still the recommended way to install dependencies:

-To get started with UI/UX Authoring tool analytics, the package must first be installed using pip command.
+To get started with UI/UX Authoring tool analytics, the package must first be dowloaded from the repo then access the dowloaded folder via command line then run the follow command

-           pip install ui_ux_authoring_tool
+       pip install -r requirements.txt

-After you install ui_ux_authoring_tool you need to add it to the list of installed applications in the settings.py file of your project

-         INSTALLED_APPS = [
-            ...
-            'ui_ux_authoring_tool';
-            ...
-         ]
+### 2.2 Dependencies
+* Django
+* Django REST framework

 After adding the 'ui_ux_authoring_tool' in your project setting, then run the following commands

         $ python manage.py makemigrations